-So!
-Here are some of the main ways and place I go to find blogger opportunities and some actual, solid advice rather than just ‘work hard and they’ll come’ *eye roll*.
+So, where DO you find blogger opportunities?
+Look no further and carry on reading for some actual, solid advice rather than just ‘work hard and they’ll come’ *eye roll*.
 Grab a cuppa, it’s a long one!

 Twitter: hash tags & accounts